 (“MBTI” and “The Myers-Briggs Type Indicator” are registered trademarks of Consulting Psychologists Press, Palo Alto, CA.)

-for three to five of your team members, supervisors, or managers.
-Use the results to discuss and decide whether your team can benefit from a focused team building opportunity.
+We are happy to provide you with a free, brief Gap Analysis questionnaire that can be completed by three to five of your team members, supervisors, or managers.
+You can then use the results to discuss and decide whether your team can benefit from a focused team building opportunity.